US Catholic priests beset by overwork, isolation, scandals

 St. Luke’s president, the Rev. David Songy, is a psychologist who has worked extensively with troubled priests.
 One growing problem, he says, is that new priests are now often assigned their own parish within three years, instead of 10 or more in the past, and may be ill-prepared to oversee finances and personnel as well as pastoral duties.

-Another change noted by several priests: Some parishioners, rather than showing deference to their pastors, openly challenge them.

-“In the past they might have disagreed, but they’d be courteous.
-Now it’s different,” said Fichter.
-“They think you are not Republican enough or Democratic enough depending on which end of the political spectrum they occupy. ...
-They want you to preach what they want to hear, and they will confront you.”

-At St. Joseph's Seminary in Yonkers, New York — just north of New York City — there’s increased emphasis on screening applicants for their ability to handle stress and avoid the burnout that’s now affecting some priests even early in their ministry.
+At St. Joseph's Seminary in Yonkers, New York, there’s increased emphasis on screening applicants for their ability to handle stress and avoid the burnout that’s now affecting some priests even early in their ministry.

 “On top of that, in some places, you don’t have a sense that their bishop supports them,” added Berg.
-“In plenty of dioceses, priests are essentially treated as outside contractors — there’s a lack of a genuinely caring relationship.”
+“In plenty of dioceses, priests are essentially treated as outside contractors.”

 Police officers, firefighters and paramedics are collectively labeled first responders.
-Henrich, the Guest House president, says priests also merit that label.

-“They see trauma and loss on a very regular basis,” he said.
-“They get called out to hospitals, deal with grieving families, with lost and dead children.”
+A case can be made that priests also merit that label, given how regularly they deal with trauma, especially gun violence and the opioid crisis which is besieging communities across the country.

 Gun violence is the plague besetting the Rev. Mike Pfleger’s parish in an African American area of Chicago.

-"It's a war zone,” says Pfleger, an outspoken pastor at Saint Sabina Church since 1981.
+"It's a war zone,” says Pfleger, pastor at Saint Sabina Church since 1981.
 “Doing funerals of children is the hardest for me.”

-The violence has ripple effects: he says parents of slain young people go through divorce, mental breakdowns, addiction.

-“It becomes overwhelming when it’s day in and day out, and you don’t have the resources to meet the needs,” he said.

-“I was seeing myself becoming depressed, after several violent deaths in a short span,” he said.
-“I needed to make sure I talked to somebody.

-“Last year I didn’t take any days off — I realized that was a big mistake,” he added.
-“It’s important to have people around you to say, ‘Are you OK?’”

-In Brunswick, Ohio, a town of 34,000 people 20 miles (30 kilometers) southeast of Cleveland, the Rev. Robert Stec’s priorities have been transformed, due to the scourge of opioids, since he became pastor of St. Ambrose Church in 2005.
+In Brunswick, Ohio, 20 miles (30 kilometers) southeast of Cleveland, the Rev. Robert Stec’s priorities have been transformed, due to the scourge of opioids, since he became pastor of St. Ambrose Church in 2005.

-In 2016, Brunswick’s Medina County reported 20 opioid-related deaths.
-Stec presided over six funerals of those victims in a short span.
-While sharing parishioners’ grief, Stec resolved to combat the opioid epidemic and founded a multifaith coalition of Northeast Ohio religious leaders.
+In 2016, Brunswick’s Medina County reported 20 opioid-related deaths; Stec presided over six funerals of those victims in a short span.

-Stec is grateful that Brunswick has better-than-average mental health services.
-But he and his fellow priests in drug-ravaged towns still employ a triage policy, seeking help for the most dire cases, because they can’t provide comprehensive support to every affected parishioner.

 “We weren’t trained for this in the seminary,” he said.